matt-black/mylex/README.md

 mylex
 ===

-Self-supervised denoising networks for band-limited signals.
+Self-supervised denoising networks for band-limited signals and computational superresolution.